Launch your business with a gift

 Step 1: Name your California LLC

 California requires you to register the name of your business in order to form an LLC.
-The first thing you need to do is to run a California business entity name search to check in the Secretary of State business name database
+The first thing you need to do is to run a California Secretary of State business search to check in the Secretary of State business name database.

 This step is done to make sure the name you chose is unique.
 Your business name must be unique in order for you to be able to form an LLC in California.